 The designers and architects involved in this stunning transformation (Civic, Braaksma en Roos and Inside Outside initially, with Arup and Mecanoo in the later stages) have really created something special here.
 The LocHal has maintained its spectacular sense of grandeur while embodying a feeling of intimacy in many of its hidden corners.
 Just take your time and explore, you’ll discover tons of mesmerizing vantage points.

 Giant automatic curtains that couldn’t be from anywhere but Tilburg

 One of these aspects which we just need to talk about are the giant automatic curtains around the LocHal bar-area which, at the pressing of a button, create a mobile room.

 Tilburg, historically a textile city, decided to produce the (15 meters high, 47 meters wide) curtains itself.
-Designers teamed up with the TextielLab (of the TextielMuseum, add that one to your bucket list) and created some spectacular curtains full of intricate and thoughtful details.
+Inside Outside designed the curtains, which were produced together with the TextielLab (of the TextielMuseum, add that one to your bucket list) and created some spectacular curtains full of intricate and thoughtful details.
 Don’t believe me?
 Just take a closer look and you’ll see some remarkably unique patterns.

 The LocHal: big on sustainability

 Sustainability is an inherent theme whenever a structure the size of the LocHal is opened.
 But still, the LocHal scores its sustainability points in a very stylish way.

 Exhibit A: The Glass Dome from the ‘Beurs van Berlage’